Thinking of Becoming a Surrogate Mother?

 If you think you meet all the criteria or requirements of a surrogate, you can apply for becoming a surrogate.
 Post that, you will go through the screening process, which generally involves the following steps:

-Submission of the Application: You’ll need to apply to become a surrogate with a professional surrogacy agency.
+Submission of the Application: You’ll need to apply to become a surrogate at Rite Options surrogacy agency.

 Assessment: The agency representative will personally talk more about your decision to become a surrogate.
 This is the stage when they will inquire about your objectives and purpose behind becoming a surrogate to ensure that you are taking the decision willingly without any social and family pressure.